lcomai/barcode_generator/README.md

 ## Arguments
-* table_excluded_barcodes = one barcode per line table, for example, if the first barcode is 'aggt', the line should be "['a','g','g','t']". default is :none.
+* table_excluded_barcodes = one barcode per line table, for example, if the first barcode is 'aggt', the line should be "['a','g','g','t']". default is none.
 Enter "none" if the second arg is given.
 * length = nucleotide number in barcode
 * number = how many barcodes def:48
 * distance = Hamming distance def:2